Don’t Throw Out Those Old Paper Stock Certificates!

 Major US Stock Exchanges

-For publicly traded companies, the company’s website usually has an investor services page that can help you determine the value of a share of stock.
+For publicly traded companies, the company’s website usually has an investor services page that can help you determine the value of a real share of stock.
 The most common U.S. stock exchanges include:

 • New York Stock Exchange (NYSE)